 Inland Istria is sometimes called “Little Tuscany.”
 Thanks to its exciting history, olive groves, and vineyards, it boasts hilly scenery, agriculture, and Italian vibes.
 Additionally, Istria has held the “Best Olive Region in the World” title more than once, rivaling its Italian neighbors!

-There are several inland villages worth visiting in Istria, the most popular being the medieval hilltop town of Motovun.
-To get there, you can pass through two other charming villages, Grožnjan and Oprtalj.
+Several inland villages in Istria are worth visiting, the most popular being the medieval hilltop town of Motovun.
+To get there, you can pass through two other charming villages: Grožnjan and Oprtalj.
 Grožnjan is a small, quaint place known for its artistic colony and incredible views of surrounding valleys and the seaside.

 Tip: try to explore the peninsula on Byke.